 - Lighting/HVAC/office equipment monitor

 Wired Alarm Systems

-A wired or hardwired alarm system often use a telephone landline that phones the alarm company and/or the police or fire department.
+A wired or hardwired alarm system will often use a telephone landline that phones the alarm company, police and/or fire department.
 One problem with hardwired alarm systems is that they won’t work if the phone line is down due to bad weather.